 Have a bad back?
 Drag Sled

-This nagging pain is hard to escape, it isn’t like a shoulder issue where you can train legs or a knee issue where you can train upper body – the back is involved in everything.
+Back pain isn’t like a shoulder issue where you can train legs or a knee issue where you can train upper body – the back is involved in everything.

 What is this exercise you ask?